10 mins read

 Call forwarding helps in rerouting incoming calls to the right person or device, ensuring no important call goes unanswered.
 Meanwhile, call transfer enables seamless shifting of ongoing calls between agents or departments, ensuring customers get the help they need without hassle.

-In today's business market trends, using tools like IVR (Interactive Voice Response) and call routing is essential.
+In today's business market trends, using tools like AI IVR and call routing is essential.
 These tools empower agents to handle calls efficiently, be it through a live call transfer, cold transfer, or warm transfer, ensuring a smooth customer experience.

 Understanding these features is important for businesses aiming to improve communication.
 Our guide on call forwarding vs. call transfer breaks down these functionalities, offering insights into their uses, benefits, and when each should be applied.